 But keeping customers happy is easier said than done.
 The key to doing that is delivering excellent customer service.
 Good things happen when you do that, like increasing sales.
 A 2013 study by Dimensional Research, for example, found that 62% of B2B and 42% of B2C customers made more purchases when they got better customer service.

-To deliver this kind of customer support again and again and again, you and your team must continuously improve its skills.
+To deliver this kind of customer support again and again and again, you and your team must continuously improve your skills.
 The article below shows how you can do that.
 It covers the following topics:

-Improving your team’s customer service skills helps them provide topflight experiences customers not only value but also brag about to friends and family.
+Improving your team’s customer service skills helps them provide topflight experiences customers not only value, but also brag about to friends and family.

 Some workers are born with superior interaction skills.
 Others need to learn them.
-How they acquire them doesn’t matter.
+How they acquire them doesn’t really matter.
 What matters is that acquire them and hone them.
 Here are some easy ways to help your customer service reps improve their interpersonal skills and deliver positive interactions with customers:

 Implementing these seven best practices can help improve your team’s customer service skills now.
-Doing so increase the chances that your team will deliver unforgettable customer experiences—the kind that customers brag about to friends and family, and that helps build customer loyalty.
+Doing so increases the chances that your team will deliver unforgettable customer experiences—the kind that customers brag about to friends and family, and that helps build customer loyalty.